HackerSpace-PESU/Best11-Fantasycricket/README.md

 To run our project follow these steps

-1. Clone our repo into ur system using
+1. Clone our repo into your system using
  ```bash
   git clone https://github.com/lucasace/Best11-Fantasycricket.git
   ```